Announcing Agent Commander - The First Integrated solution from Veeam + Securiti.ai enabling the scaling of safe AI agents

 Article: 29

 Organizations can conduct regular internal assessments and audits, verifying the effectiveness of all data protection measures.
-Additionally, it can enable relevant security controls which may aid in its data protection activities while being compliant with the law.
+Additionally, it can enable relevant security controls that may aid in its data protection activities while being compliant with the law.

 qfc data protection assessment